Wales – Scotland and a Line-Out lesson

 Step 4.
 Go through the options

 Next we started working on the pitch, covering all the options we had written down.
-We asked Job to come and run training sessions.
+We asked the big man himself Job Volker to come and run training sessions.
 The flip-over sheet helped us to brief him.
 Then I also video-ed all the options and sent them to the players for reference.

 Step 5.
 Evaluate and adjust